hmttai/Data-Analyst/README.md

 ### Lab02: Frequent itemset mining
 Find combinations of items (itemsets) that occur frequently using Apriori algorithm and Tree Projection

 ### Project 3: Financial Fraud Analysis - Using Anomaly Detection Techniques (Building Machine Leaning Models to Detect Anomalies)
-### Training Ensemble Models for Anomaly Detection using SMOTE technique to handle the imblanced dataset.
+### Training Ensemble Models for Anomaly Detection
+Using SMOTE technique to handle the imblanced dataset.
+### Evaluating
-### Evaluating the Confusion Matrix and PR-AUC metric of the models for Hyperparameter tuning.
+Using the Confusion Matrix and PR-AUC metric of the models for Hyperparameter tuning.